 Bulk logged recovery model

-Databases in bulk logged recovery model operate in similar way as databases in full recovery model.
+Databases in the bulk-logged recovery model operate in a similar way as databases in the full recovery model.
 Some bulk-logged operations like bulk insert and index rebuild, are logged minimally.
-This behavior reduces growth of the transaction log, thus lowering the need for frequent transaction log backups.
-The main drawback of the bulk logged recovery model is the inability to perform point-in-time restore if a log backup contains details of minimally logged operations.
+This behavior reduces the growth of the transaction log, thus lowering the need for frequent transaction log backups.
+The main drawback of the bulk-logged recovery model is the inability to perform a point-in-time restore if a log backup contains details of minimally logged operations.
 In this case, the recovery is possible only to a point in time represented by the previous transaction log backup that does not contain any minimally logged transactions.

 Backup plan for a high traffic database in full recovery model